msillano/tuyaDAEMON/tuyaDAEMON/README.md

 **REFRESH:** implemented in few devices, forces a new data sample or update.
 Returns only the PDs that have changed.

-- _smartLife app_ repeats REFRESH every 5s, when is required a responsive UI, but only if the UI is visible, to reduce the resources use.
+- _smartLife app_ repeats REFRESH every 5s, when is required a responsive UI, but only when the UI is visible, to reduce the resources use.

 **Data Point Capabilities:**

-_DPs are usually atomic, for easy use in automation.
+_DPs are usually atomic, for easy use in tuya-cloud automation.
-But DPs can be structured (even complex) e.g. in the case of configuration data, usually defined in a page of the UI, and not used for tests._
+But DPs can be structured (even complex) e.g. in the case of configuration data, usually defined in a page of the UI, and not used in automation._

 Any DP as is own behavior: